shaunuk/picar/README.md

 * How the ESC reverse works the break->reverse can cause a big demand change
 * Running surface - grass being worst

-With my setup I really didn't notice much of an issue in using this algorithm in terms of how the car hamdled.
+With my setup I really didn't notice much of an issue in using this algorithm in terms of how the car handled.

 ![](https://github.com/lawsonkeith/Pi-Rc-Car/raw/master/media/picar_scematic_nobat.PNG)